gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 {% image src="lockdown-iphone/app-age-rating.png" caption="This screen should be called <b>App Age Rating</b>" alt="locking down an iPhone: understanding the Content Restrictions > Apps screen" /%}

-What you choose here really only matters if you _have also allowed_ your child the authority to _install apps_, which I don't recommend.
-Assuming you have not allowed installing apps, I recommend setting this to at least `9+` or `12+`, or even `Allow all`&mdash;since you will personally be individually approving and installing each app.
-Setting it to lower than that can cause apps you approve to not show up (see below).
+Set this to `12+` or even `Allow All`&mdash;your child can't install apps anyway, and you will be approving every app individually.
+Setting it too low can cause mysterious missing apps (see below).

 {% callout title="An app I installed for my child won't show up!" type="warning" %}

-If you chose a very conservative value like `4+` for your app _age rating_, you may find that apps you approve of and want your child to have access to _won't appear on their home screen_.
-That's because most apps that aren't specifically designed for very young children have ratings higher than `4+`.
-To fix this, just make sure you have removed the right to install apps, and then set the age limit to a higher level which allows the app you're trying to install.
+If you chose a very conservative value like `4+` for your app _age rating_, some apps you want your kids to use may **dissappear**.
+To fix this, just make sure you have removed the right to install apps, and then set the age limit to a higher level and the app should reappear.

 {% /callout %}